kleimaj/jakechat/README.md

 ## The Rooms and Participants with React Hooks and JWT

 The rooms hold participants, each instance of a participant contains a ```<video>``` and ```<audio>```, as well as a display name, and room name.
 All of the information is stored within an encrypted jwt (json web token), the primary packets of information passed between the client and server.
-I used React Hooks to streamline the process of manipulating the state, handling callbacks, as well as orchestrating the entire lifecycle of my Room component in a single useState function.
+I used React Hooks to streamline the process of manipulating the state, handling callbacks, as well as orchestrating the entire lifecycle of my Room component in a single useEffect function.

 ## The UI and Design